micycle1/PGS/README.md

 <img src="resources/boolean/complement.png" alt="" width="50%"/>

 ## *Transformation*
-*These methods affect the vertex coordinates of PShapes, unlike Processing's transform methods that affect the affine matrix of shapes only (and thereby leave vertex coordinates in-tact).*
+*PGS transformation methods affect the vertex coordinates of PShapes, unlike Processing's transform methods that affect the affine matrix of shapes only (and thereby leave vertex coordinates in-tact).*

-*Methods beyond those offered in Processing are illustrated here:*
+*Only methods beyond those offered in Processing are illustrated below.*

 ### Rotate Around
 Rotate a shape around its centroid or an arbitrary point.